basicallydan/danhough.com/busking/index.markdown

 ### Could two buskers share a pitch and perform together?

 I don't know!
 You'd probably have to ask permission first but it'd probably be okay.
 Your licence is basically valid based on the idea that your act is more-or-less what you auditioned with, so if you suddenly add another element to it which shakes it up it might be considered a breach of the rules.
 I can tell you confidently that bringing in another person who _doesn't_ have a licence would not be allowed, though.

+### Do you do this full time?

+Nope!
+During the day, I work for the design software startup, [Marvel](https://marvelapp.com).

 ## Some nice stuff people have said